jazzsequence/museum-core/readme.txt

 * fixes an issue with the farbtastic color picker
 * fixes both headers displaying if no header image is set
+* changed positioning for feedback/support tab to pixels for better display on all resolutions

 = Version 1.0 =